Professional Women's Bowling Association: History

 Some women chose to bowl in professional men's tournaments.
 The Professional Bowlers Association (PBA) opened its membership to women in April 2004.
 PWBA members such as Kim Adler, Carolyn Dorin-Ballard, Liz Johnson, and Kelly Kulick became members of the PBA, with Kulick becoming the first female to earn an exemption on the PBA Tour (2005–06 season).

 Women have had limited success in PBA events.
 Missy Parkin was the first female PBA member and now holds three PBA Regional Titles.
-Johnson was the first woman to make a televised appearance on the PBA Tour, finishing runner-up to Tommy Jones at the 2005 PBA Banquet Open.
+Johnson was the first woman to make a televised appearance on the PBA Tour, at the 2005 PBA Banquet Open, and the first to defeat a male bowler in a PBA Tour event when she beat Wes Malott in the semifinal match.
+She would lose to Tommy Jones in the championship final to finish runner-up.
 Kulick became the first woman to win a national PBA tournament major with her defeat of Chris Barnes in the 2010 Tournament of Champions.
 Johnson became the second woman to win a national PBA tournament with her defeat of Anthony Pepe in the PBA Chameleon Championship at the 2017 World Series of Bowling.

 The USBC sponsored the PBA Women's Series starting with the 2007–08 season, allowing women PBA members to compete in a small number of events without their male counterparts.
 The final head-to-head match for that week's women's tournament would air in the same telecast as the PBA men's final round.
 The PBA Women's Series was discontinued after the 2009–10 season.

 The PBA created the PBA Women's Regional Tour program in 2014, in which women bowl with and against their male counterparts, but there are specific prizes and benefits for women only.